fprime-community/fprime-examples/FlightExamples/ManagerWorker/Subtopology/docs/sdd.md

 # Subtopology `ManagerWorkerSubtopology`

 A subtopology showing the manager/worker pattern.
-This subtopology instantiates a manager and worker components to show how these component are hooked-up, and allow integration tests to be written against those components.
+This subtopology instantiates a manager and worker components to show how these component are hooked-up, and allow integration tests to be written against these components.

 ## Requirements